The ultimate travel guide to Townsville

 Magnetic Island:

-Townsville is the gateway to one of the most beautiful islands on the entire east coast of Australia – Magnetic Island.
-Only a 25-minute ferry ride away, explore some of the most beautiful beaches and walks, or drive around in one of the iconic Barbie Cars.
+Townsville is the gateway to one of the most beautiful islands on the entire east coast of Australia—Magnetic Island.
+Only a 25–40-minute ferry ride away (depending on service), explore some of the most beautiful beaches and walks, or drive around in one of the iconic Barbie Cars.
 Check out our ultimate guide to Magnetic Island here to learn everything you need to know.

 Hinchinbrook:

-Dubbed a nature lovers’ paradise, this is the ultimate day trip if you love waterfalls.
-Home to Australia’s largest single-drop waterfall, the Wallaman Falls, it is also the closest access point to Hinchinbrook Island.
-If you are an avid hiker, think about hiking the infamous multi-day Thorsbirne Trail on Hinchinbrook Island!
-32km through the Hinchinbrook Island National Park, this walk is rated among the world’s top ten walks.
-You heard that, the worlds!
-However, you need to be ultra-pre-pared for this hike, as not only can it be sweltering, but it is also croc-country.
+Dubbed a nature lovers’ paradise, this is the ultimate day trip if you love waterfalls—a 2-hour drive to Wallaman Falls, Australia’s highest single-drop waterfall.
+It is also the closest access point to Hinchinbrook Island.
+If you are an avid hiker, think about hiking the infamous multi-day Thorsborne Trail on Hinchinbrook Island!
+32km through the Hinchinbrook Island National Park, this walk is rated among the world’s top hikes.
+However, you need to be ultra-prepared for this hike, as not only can it be sweltering, but it is also croc country (permit required; seasonal closures apply).

 Paluma Range National Park: